onlyquake/xonotic-wiki/Powerups.md

 Powerups spawn from time to time in the arena and grant to whoever collects them a temporary super power.
 They usually appear at about every 2 minutes or so.

-A powerup lasts for 30 seconds by default.
+A powerup usually lasts for 30 seconds.
 Powerups will also be shown in the radar and the HUD 10 seconds before they appear.

+*Note: All numbers on this page are default values, as of 0.8.2.
+Servers could, in theory, tweak everything with [CVars](CVars).*

 Shield
 ------